 Goodbullgolfcarts.com is a Wordpress website that I am managing and updating for a client.
-After completing an entire overhall on their frontend, I am now their webmaster, keeping the site and it's content fresh and functional.
+After enlivening their website's aesthetic and developing brand strategies, I continue to keep the site and it's content fresh and functional.

 This project was part of a coding challenge I was given for an interview.
 This was my first time using CSS Grid and SASS and I absolutely fell in love with those technologies while making it.

 Kickflipsandkickstands.com is a website that I made for a podcast that I co-host with my friend Danny Infante.
 This site features a podcast player plugin and social media widgets.
 Also, give the podcast a listen if you're into skateboarding or motorcycles.

 The goal with this one was to make a tool for myself that I would actually use day-to-day.
 Mission accomplished.
 This app converts color codes into rgb, hsl, and hex code formats.
 This is just version 1, I hope to implement more conversions and complexity in version 2.

 A weather app!?
 Bet you've never heard of one of those before, have you?
 This app uses the openweathermap api and the geolocation api to bring you the current weather in your location as well as any city in the world.